Theodor W. Adorno: Marxist criticisms

 Adorno posits social totality as an automatic system.
 According to Horst Müller's Kritik der kritischen Theorie ("Critique of Critical Theory"), this assumption is consistent with Adorno's idea of society as a self-regulating system, from which one must escape (but from which nobody can escape).
-For him it was existent, but inhuman.
+For him, it was existent but inhuman.
 Müller argues against the existence of such a system and claims that critical theory provides no practical solution for societal change.
 He concludes that Jürgen Habermas, in particular, and the Frankfurt School in general, misconstrue Marx.

 Standardization

-The phenomenon of standardization is "a concept used to characterize the formulaic products of capitalist-driven mass media and mass culture that appeal to the lowest common denominator in pursuit of maximum profit".
-According to Adorno we inhabit a media culture driven society which has product consumption as one of its main characteristics.
+The phenomenon of standardization is "a concept used to characterize the formulaic products of capitalist-driven mass media and mass culture that appeal to the lowest common denominator in pursuit of maximum profit."
+According to Adorno, we inhabit a media-culture-driven society that has product consumption as one of its main characteristics.
 Mass media is employed to deliver messages about products and services to consumers in order to convince these individuals to purchase the commodity they are advertising.
 Standardization consists of the production of large amounts of commodities to then pursue consumers in order to gain the maximum profit possible.